davanstrien/citymash-notes/markdown.md

 ---

 ### What this session will cover
-* The problems with proprietary file formats
+* A discussion of some of the problems with proprietary file formats.
-*
+* A look at some of the benefits of using plain text files alongside some of the limitations of text files.

 ### Problems with proprietary file formats